msg-systems/holmes-extractor/README.md

 ### 7 A note on the license

-Holmes encompasses several concepts that build on work that the author, Richard Paul Hudson, carried out as a recent graduate and for which his former employer, [Definiens](https://www.definiens.com), has since been granted a [U.S. patent](https://patents.google.com/patent/US8155946B2/en).
+Holmes encompasses several concepts that build on work that the author, Richard Paul Hudson, carried out as a young graduate and for which his former employer, [Definiens](https://www.definiens.com), has since been granted a [U.S. patent](https://patents.google.com/patent/US8155946B2/en).
 Definiens has kindly permitted the author to publish Holmes under the GNU General Public